pnp/sp-dev-fx-webparts/README.md

   * `npm install`
   * `gulp serve`

-> Include any additional steps as needed.

 ## Features

-Description of the web part with possible additional details than in short summary.
-This Web Part illustrates the following concepts on top of the SharePoint Framework:
+This sample highlights the following concepts

-* topic 1
-* topic 2
-* topic 3
+* Binding SharePoint list data to jqxKanban React Component
+* Updating SharePoint List Items based on events from the jqxKanban board

+When a task is moved to different columns in the Kanban Board, the status of the respective SharePoint list item is updated using PnP JS

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-kanban-board" />